Carliebyrne/analytic/README.md

-# analytic
+# Analytic

-A python library for fetching, cleaning & sorting the CSV file
+Analytic is a python :closed_book: library for fetching, cleaning & map-reducing the comma separated files